wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 This prompt provides the following information to the agent:

 - First, it describes the goal of the agent.
-- Then, it describes the capabilities of the agent and the tools associated.
+- Then, it describes the agent's capabilities and the associated tools.
 - Next, it gives the agent a step-by-step approach to the problem.
-If you can, you should definitely include a plan in your intruction to provide clarity about what the agent should do.
+You should include a plan to clarify what the agent should do.
 If you can't use a fixed plan, it's a great idea to instruct the agent to start by setting up a plan before executing it.
 Being explicit about what you expect of the agent greatly improves the results.
 - Finally, the prompt contains a description of the output and how to approach specific sub-problems.

-There is a lot of detail in the prompt as this will help get the best results from the  LLM.
+The prompt is very detailed, which will help you get the best results from the LLM.
 I recommend checking the prompt frequently for quality issues.
-I noticed that over time the models will get better following the plan, so you may need to tweak the prompt a few times.
+I noticed that the models will get better over time if you follow the plan, so you may need to tweak the prompt a few times.

 ### Which model to use for building agents

-We covered different LLM providers in [#s](#understanding-llms), there are a lot to choose from.
-I don't think I can list all of them anymore by the time this book is a year old.
-And it doesn't get much easier to choose a model when it comes to agents.
+We covered different LLM providers in [#s](#understanding-llms); there are many to choose from.
+By the time this book is a year old, I don't think I can list all of them anymore.
+And choosing a model for building agents doesn't get much easier.

-Agents work better with LLMs that were trained on agentic tasks.
-This sounds logical, but how do you know if your agent is going to work with a particular model?
-And what's an agentic task?
+Agents work better with LLMs that are trained on agentic tasks.
+As logical as it sounds to use a model trained on agentic tasks, you may wonder which model to use.

 Agentic tasks are usually tasks where the model needs to follow a series of steps or generate a plan and then follow that plan.
-This requires some form of reasoning skills.
+Following a plan requires some form of reasoning skills.

-The best option is to use a reasoning model for your agent so that you can be sure that it was trained on agentic tasks.
-For example, GPT-4.1 and the Orion series from OpenAI (o1, o2, o3, etc.) are trained specifically on agentic tasks.
-But you should also consider using the LLMs from Anthropic.
-The Claude 4 models from Anthropic perform really well too.
+The best option is to use a reasoning model for your agent to ensure that the LLM was trained on agentic tasks.
+For example, GPT-4.1 and the Orion series from OpenAI (o1, o2, o3, etc.) are explicitly trained on agentic tasks.
+However, you should also consider using the LLMs from Anthropic.
+The Claude 4 models from Anthropic perform well too.

-Note that reasoning models are more expensive so you may want to consider implementing the patterns from [#s](#intelligent-request-routing) if you want to save some money.
+Note that reasoning models are more expensive, so if you want to save some money, you may want to consider implementing the patterns from [#s](#intelligent-request-routing).

 ## When to use an agent